deref/uni/doc/config.md

 A short description to accompany the package name when published to a registry.

+# `engines`

+Specifies required external programs versions.
+If provided, these are checked before running any operations that are sensitive to these programs.

+NOTE: These engines are not copied to any generated package.json files yet.

+## `engines.<engine-name>: <version>`

+`engine-name` must be from the following known list of supported engines:

+- `node`
+- `npm`

+`version` is the exactly version number expected.

 # `dependencies`

 A map of dependency package names to their version numbers.